-The benefit of setting time aside each day to manage this swing is priceless.
-As chapter 64 cautions, Deal with a thing while it is still nothing; Keep a thing in order before disorder sets in.
+Activity driven by the competitive spirit is ha biased.
+Activity driven by a cooperative spirit is tha biased.
+It seems life’s pendulum always tends to swing past the golden middle.
+Hatha yoga offers the chance to practice aiming for this middle.
+The benefit of setting time aside each day seeking this balanced middle is invaluable.
+Chapter 64 suggests why, Deal with a thing while it is still nothing; Keep a thing in order before disorder sets in.